FabrizioLanzillo/Parallelized-Brute-Force-Attack-on-AES-256-Key-using-Cuda-C/README.md

-# Parallelized AES-256 Brute Force Attack with CUDA
+# Parallelized Brute Force Attack on AES-256 Key using Cuda-C

 University project for **Computer Architecture** course (MSc Computer Engineering at University of Pisa, A.Y.
 2022-23)